Ravencentric/ravencentric.github.io/content/projects.md

 [[Docs]](https://ravencentric.cc/archivefile/)

-I was dealing with archive files of various formats and scripting against them quickly became annoying dance of if-else branches to handle the fact that [`tarfile`][tarfile], [`zipfile`][zipfile], [`py7zr`][py7zr], and [`rarfile`][rarfile] all behave differently given the common denominator of tasks.
-So I set out to fix this and `archivefile` was the result.
-On a high-level, `ArchieFile` is defined by a protocol, with an API that's covers the common functionality and somewhat inspired by [`pathlib`][pathlib] because I think [`pathlib`][pathlib] is great, which I implement for the aforementioned formats.
+I was dealing with archive files of various formats and scripting against them quickly became an annoying dance of if-else branches to handle the fact that [tarfile][tarfile], [zipfile][zipfile], [py7zr][py7zr], and [rarfile][rarfile] all behave differently despite doing the same basic things.
+So I wrote archivefile.

-At runtime, it does a single check to dispatch the correct handler upon initialization and I no longer have to write boilerplate to read a single file from an archive.
-Also has a fair amount of tests that ensure the handlers produce the same output regardless of the underlying format.
+On a high level, `ArchiveFile` is defined by a protocol with an API that covers the common functionality.
+It’s somewhat inspired by [pathlib][pathlib], which I think is great.
+I then implement this for the aforementioned formats.
+At runtime, it does a single check to dispatch the correct handler, and I no longer have to write boilerplate just to read a single file from an archive.
+It also has a fair amount of tests to ensure the handlers produce the same output regardless of the underlying format.

-Developing this also led me to find various bugs and missing functionality in [`py7zr`][py7zr] which I fixed [upstream][py7zr-upstream], becoming the [second highest committer on the project][py7zr-contributors] with [15 or so merged PRs][py7zr-prs].
+Developing this led me to find various bugs and missing functionality in [py7zr][py7zr], which I fixed [upstream][py7zr-upstream], becoming the [second highest committer on the project][py7zr-contributors] with [15 or so merged PRs][py7zr-prs].
+Thanks to the py7zr maintainer, [@miurahr], for being great to work with and accepting my PRs.

 [tarfile]: https://docs.python.org/3/library/tarfile.html
 [zipfile]: https://docs.python.org/3/library/zipfile.html